Cod-e-Codes/test-repo/README.md

 ## What is this?

-`marchat` is a minimalist terminal-based group chat app for real-time conversations — currently in beta, with encryption, plugins, and Docker support coming in v1.
+`marchat` is a minimalist terminal-based group chat app for real-time conversations — currently in beta, featuring optional end-to-end encryption, a plugin ecosystem, and Docker support.

-It runs entirely on a local SQLite database with no external services required — unless remote access is desired, which will be supported natively in v1.
+It runs entirely on a local SQLite database with no external services required — unless remote access is desired, which will be supported natively in a future release.

 ## Why marchat?